anderejd/svndc/README.md

              checkout, if it does not exist.
 Files from --src-path will be copied here.
 Files not present in --src-path will be svn-deleted in --wc-path.
---wc-delete  Will delete --wc-path after svn commit.
+--wc-delete  Will delete --wc path after svn commit.
 --message    Message for svn commit.
 --self-test  Requires svnadmin.
 Will create a local repository in
              the directory ./self_test/repos and use for tests.
-The directory ./self will be deleted when tests complete.
+The directory ./self_test will be deleted when tests complete.
 SVN Global args (see svn documentaion):
 --config-dir ARG
 --config-options ARG
 --no-auth-cache